airlock-presales/airlock-iam-helm-chart/README.md

 ## Preparations

-* Airlock IAM images are hosted on Quay.io but are not publicly accessible.
+* <a name="pull-secret"></a>Airlock IAM images are hosted on Quay.io but are not publicly accessible.
 Create the necessary pull secret using these [instructions](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

-Make sure the referenced user account has been authorised to pull Airlock images - open a ticket on [Airlock Jira](https://jira.airlock.com) to get this done.
+  Make sure it is in the correct namespace, e.g. iam

+  The referenced user account must have been authorised to pull Airlock images - open a ticket on [Airlock Jira](https://jira.airlock.com) to get this done.
-* Create a ConfigMap or Secret with the license:
+* <a name="license"></a>Create a ConfigMap or Secret with the license:
 ```
     kubectl create secret generic \<name\> --from-file=license.txt=\<filename\>
     kubectl create configmap \<name\> --from-file=license.txt=\<filename\>